pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 - Regular node: a Node using the network to download and validate software packages
 - Transaction: an operation in the transparency log. e.g. `add_artifact`, `add_node`, ...
-- Consensus: consensus establihes the agreement between authorized nodes that a transaction is valid.
+- Consensus: consensus establishes the agreement between authorized nodes that a transaction is valid.
 - Artifact: a single file that can be retrieved from the Pyrsia network.
 It does not necessarily coincide with package specific artifacts.